- Code GERM3051

 - demonstrate critical engagement with key themes, texts, and authors in German literary and cultural studies;

-- analyse and undertake research on literary texts and authors using appropriate databases and discipline-specific methods;
+- critically analyse and undertake research on literary texts and authors using appropriate databases and discipline-specific methods;

 - demonstrate an advanced level of spoken German, including skills in formal class presentations; and